jordicf/CPUPC/DEVELOPMENT.md

 # `CPUPC` Development

-`CPUPC` is both a Python library (the `frame` package and its subpackages) and a set of tools accessible from the `cpupc` command-line utility.
+`CPUPC` is both a Python library (the `cpupc` package and its subpackages) and a set of tools accessible from the `cpupc` command-line utility.

 ## Installation for development

-The following instructions will install both the `frame` Python package (and subpackages) and the `frame` command-line utility.
+The following instructions will install both the `cpupc` Python package (and subpackages) and the `cpupc` command-line utility.

 First, install [Python 3](https://www.python.org/downloads/) and [Git](https://git-scm.com/download/).
 Then, open a terminal and execute the following commands, depending on your operating system: